Home

 Program image

 Our favorite Superhero is in danger!
-Fraction Hero needs from your students!
-They will be 100% engaged as they work with hands-on materials to better understand fractions as numbers on the number line.
+Fraction Hero needs your students' help!
+They will be 100% engaged as they better understand fractions as numbers on the number line.
 Our hero's exploits will have your students laughing, learning, and finding the joy of math.
 Comic book style action!
 Intergalactic Olympic competitions!
 This one has it all!
-This program is derived from Grade 3, Module 5 of the Common Core Standards in Math, standard 3.NF.1. from EngageNY.

 Program Rating